 Packing a dose of fiber, potassium, and healthy fats (both mono and polyunsaturated fats) and topped with radishes and hemp hearts, this Avocado Toast recipe from Veggie Inspired makes a fabulous breakfast or brunch, especially if paired with some fresh, in-season fruits, such as strawberries, mango, or pineapple on the side.

 For even more of a fiber boost, use a sprouted bread.
 For a gluten-free version, spread the avocado and toppings on collard leaves instead of bread.

 As the days start to warm up, now’s the perfect time to enjoy a cold soup or gazpacho.
 With origins in Spain, gazpacho usually blends a variety of vegetables, herbs, and spices with a large amount of oil.

-But this Carrot Gazpacho from The Edgy Veg includes carrots, avocado, cucumber, and a traditional tomato base for a springtime twist on the Mediterranean favorite.
+But this Carrot Gazpacho from Loving it Vegan includes carrots, avocado, ginger, and herbs for a springtime twist on the Mediterranean favorite.

 This recipe only includes one tablespoon of olive oil.
 You can easily omit it without impacting the overall flavor and nutritional content of the soup.
 Still a little chilly where you live?
 Heat it up and fill your belly with blended veggies!

 Easy Deviled Potatoes